armanjindal/garden/content/digital-garden/The-Political-Programmer.md

 title: "The Political Programmer"
 opentoc: true
 ---
-**Open Source and Big Tech- An analysis of our means of producing Technology using Walter Benjamin's Political Theory of Art and Artist**
+*An Analysis of the Modern Means of Producing Technology based on Walter Benjamin's Theory of Art and Artist*

 >[!Note]
 > This is a work in progress.
 I am actively and substantially revising the argument and the structure.
 But if you have any suggestions or thoughts, please [email me](mailto:arman.jindal@columbia.edu).
 Even better, [create an issue](https://github.com/armanjindal/armanjindal.github.io/issues/new?assignees=&labels=&template=suggestions_report.md&title=) on GitHub of this repository.

-***Tech for good*.** You'll see it on shirts, on LinkedIn headlines, and on social media.
+***Tech for good*.** You'll see it on shirts, on LinkedIn headlines, and on social media posts.
 At first sight, around my freshman year in college, it struck me as another banal, virtue-signaling slogan.
-I naively thought classifying tech as "good" or "bad" was straightforward.
+Classifying tech as "good" or "bad" was straightforward.
 I was wrong.

-A source of the difficulty comes from the fact that intentions (un)fortunately don't count.
+The difficulty comes partly from the historical fact that intentions (un)fortunately don't count.
 Gene editing is a technology that could save us from world hunger or be used to manufacture deadly viruses.
-It will likely be used for both ends.
-Today's most important technologies — flight, radio, the computer, the internet — began as military projects intended to coordinate killing others effectively.
-No matter how good or bad technology may seem or the purity of its creator's intention, we can never be sure of its impact on society.
-This might sound theoretical or historical, but for engineers and technologists who see themselves as powerful and their work as political (both are true, as I will argue), **nothing is more practical than the questions of what to build and what not to**. kdnlksdn
+Today's most important technologies — flight, radio, the computer, the internet — began as military projects, yet could be the foundations of utopia.

+No matter how good or bad technology may *seem*, we can never be sure of its impact on society.
+This might sound theoretical or historical, but for engineers and technologists who see themselves as powerful and their work as political (both of which are true, as I will argue), **nothing is more practical than the questions of what to build and what not to**.

-My goal with this (philosophical) op-ed is to outline a framework for the political programmer to approach that question.
-This essay, however, is not just for professional programmers — it's for anyone who shapes and is shaped by technology.
-Everyone's life is mediated by technology and therefore impacted by who, how, and what influences its development.
+My goal here is to outline a framework for the political programmer.
+This essay, however, is not just for programmers.
+It's for anyone who is shaped by technology, which is to say almost everyone.

-I will not try to answer if technology is "good" or "bad."
-Instead, I begin this project by looking closely at how a piece of technology is made — its "technique."
-This theory and approach come from a seemingly unlikely source: a WWII German-Jewish political theorist of art named Walter Benjamin.
-According to Benjamin, an artwork's "technique" is inextricably linked to its social, economic, political, and material conditions.
-He analyzeses technique in order to ask a surprisingly subtle question: can art change a society that led to its production?
+I will not try to answer if technology is "good" or "bad" on the basis of what it does.
+Instead, I will look at how it was made— its "technique."
+This approach comes from a seemingly unlikely source: a WWII German-Jewish political theorist of art, philosopher, and critic Walter Benjamin.
+Benjamin, wrote during the rise of fascism in Italy, Nazism in Germany, while Communism and Capitalism.
+Art, regardless of whether the author intended it, was political.
+In this situation

+an artwork's "technique" is inextricably linked to its social, economic, political, and material conditions.
+He analyzeses technique to ask a surprisingly subtle question: can art change a society that led to its production?
 I hope to ask the same about technology.

 Through this essay, I will develop a parallel between the 21st-century programmer and the 20th-century artist.
 Using Benjamin's essay ["The Author as Producer"](https://yaleunion.org/wp-content/uploads/2013/12/Walter_Benjamin_-_The_Author_as_Producer.pdf) I reconstruct some of his critical ideas on the political nature of the artist and his notion of their "technique".
 Specifically, I conceptualize 'Big Tech' and 'Open Source' as "techniques" for producing technology and then analyze them as techniques using Benjamin's political framework.
 This forms the basis of the political programmer, a new way of understanding the individual programmer's role in shaping political reality.